 BA (Hons) Sport & Exercise Sciences / Human Movement Studies

 My first glimpse into the psychology and neurobiology of high performance and health.
 I read my first music neuroscience research paper during this course and that sparked my lifelong interest in, and use of, music for wellness and high performance.
 I majored in psychology and physiology.

 MSc Sport & Exercise Sciences

 I examined music taste formation, and how the memories of music experiences from our youth produce powerful, lifelong effects, that can continue to give pleasure and contribute to our wellness, even in late stage dementia.
-This led to my work with the NHS and dementia charities and projects.
+This led to my work with the NHS and dementia projects.